Irallia/IZW-HU-Parasites/Documente/Notizen.md

         * 3. Estimating ancestral character states for discrete characters under a continuous-time Markov chain.
         * 4. Simulating stochastic character histories for a discrete character (stochastic character mapping).
         * 5. Simultaneously plotting discrete & continuous character reconstructions.

+# Vorgeschlagene Paper
+Relevant?!:
+* Effects of Phylogenetic Signal on Ancestral State Reconstruction - GLENN LITSIOS AND NICOLAS SALAMIN
+    Emanuel:
+    We then reconstructed the characters on the phylograms and chronograms using a widely used ML algorithm (Pagel 1994) implemented in geiger (Harmon et al. 2008)
+    ... aus dem paper.
+Vorher haben sie Bäume simuliert und kontinuierliche character darauf evolvieren lassen.
+Diese Charter änder  sich mehr oder weniger stark mit simulirter Zeit oder DNA korreliert.
+    Dann analysieren sie wie gut die Algorithmen noch funktionieren.
+Da diese die Zeit mit betrachten.
+Bzw wie gut sie funktionieren wenn man die DNA Distanz statt der Zeit verwendet.
+    Der auf das Zitat oben folgende Abschnitt gibt dann noch drei andere Distanz Maße an, zusätzlich zu der einfachen Distanz auf die wir schon selbst gekommen sind.
+Und zitiert die Quellen dafür:
+    For each simulated data set, we summed over the differences between the inferred and the true ancestral states at each node to obtain one value per tree.
+This gave a relative measure of the error in the character state reconstructed, with higher values meaning larger differences between the inferred and the true values.
+We also measured the tree imbalance using the Colless index (Colless 1995), the size of the clade originating on Branch B, and the phylogenetic signal using both the K (Blomberg et al. 2003) and λ (Pagel 1999) indices.
+    Übrigens: es gibt auch eine Datenbank für Divergenz Zeiten.
+Die könnten wir falls wir das brauchen auch noch auf unseren baum packen.
+    Danach kommen dann sogar noch Primaten für dich in dem Paper vor.
+Das perfekte Paper für @irallia :monkey:
+* Diversity and evolution of ectomycorrhizal host associations in the Sclerodermatineae (Boletales, Basidiomycota) - Andrew W. Wilson, Manfred Binder and David S. Hibbett
+    Emanuel:
+    Diversity and evolution of ectomycorrhizal host associations in the Sclerodermatineae "Binary state coding defined host states as either angiosperms or gymnosperms."
+    "Multi-state coding defined host states by host family association.
+The host families for analyses include: Betulaceae, Cistaceae, Dipterocarpaceae, Ericaceae, Fagaceae, Fabaceae (Mimosoideae and ‘Caesalpinioideae’), Myrtaceae, Nyctaginaceae, Pinaceae, Oleaceae, Polygonaceae, Salicaceae, and Sapindaceae (Notes S2)"
+    "Maximum likelihood ASR analysis was implemented in BayesTraits (Pagel et al., 2004).
+Using the 112-taxon supermatrix data set,"
+    D.h. sie haben gleichzeitig auch die phylogenetischen anhand einer DNA supermatrix (= mehrere gene) abgeschätzt.
+    Deshalb "Maximum likelihood binary and multi-state analyses were performed on 100 posterior sampled phylogenies produced from Bayesian analyses"
+    Nach den Divergenz Zeiten rekonstruieren die dann sogar noch die ancestral ranges vor den ancestal Hosts.
+    Das zweite Paper hab ich nicht ganz gelesen.
+Ist aber definitiv relevant!

+* A Quick Guide to Organizing Computational Biology Projects: http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424
+    Emanuel for future work:
+    (In a more distant future something like this out of the shit we are sequencing will link @irallia and @victor_h_jarquin work.)
+* Inferring species interactions from co-occurrence data with Markov networks
+    * "Inferring species interactions from co-occurrence data ...
+One difficulty is that a single pairwise interaction can ripple through an ecological network and produce surprising indirect consequences.
+For example, the negative correlation between two competing species can be reversed in the presence of a third species that is capable of outcompeting both of them.
+Here, I apply models from statistical physics, called Markov networks or Markov random fields, that can predict the direct and indirect consequences of any possible species interaction matrix.
+Interactions in these models can also be estimated from observed co-occurrence rates via maximum likelihood, controlling for indirect effects."
+* Ecological interactions and the Netflix problem
+    * Ein etwas anderer Ansatz:
+    * "Species interactions are a key component of ecosystems but we generally have an incomplete picture of who-eats-who in a given community. ...
+Here, we explore the K nearest neighbour approach, with a special emphasis on recommendation, along with a supervised machine learning technique. ...
+By removing a prey from a predator, we find that recommenders can guess the missing prey around 50% of the times on the first try, with up to 881 possibilities.
+Traits do not improve significantly the results for the K nearest neighbour, although a simple test with a supervised learning approach (random forests) show we can predict interactions with high accuracy using only three traits per species.
+This result shows that binary interactions can be predicted without regard to the ecological community given only three variables: body mass and two variables for the species’ phylogeny."

+    Emanuel for Parnika:
+    (Here are my first reading suggestions for @parnika.
+Checking these out will give other PhD students @alice @totta @victor_h_jarquin @enas.alkhlifeh an impression what Parnika will do.
+    @irallia and @parnika (will) do basically the same thing.
+Proteins or species doesn't matter.)
+* Rapid identification of genes controlling virulence and immunity in malaria parasites
+    * "Here we present a rapid genome-wide approach capable of identifying multiple genetic drivers of medically relevant phenotypes within malaria parasites via a single experiment at single gene or allele resolution." ...
+"Here we use a novel approach to study two important properties of the parasite; the rate at which parasites grow within a single host, and the means by which parasites are affected by the host immune system."
+* Functional Profiling of a Plasmodium Genome Reveals an Abundance of Essential Genes
+    * "The genomes of malaria parasites contain many genes of unknown function.
+To assist drug development through the identification of essential genes and pathways, we have measured competitive growth rates in mice of 2,578 barcoded Plasmodium berghei knockout mutants, representing >50% of the genome, and created a phenotype database."
+* Genes involved in host–parasite interactions can be revealed by their correlated expression
+    * "Correlated gene expression profiles can be used to identify molecular interactions within a species.
+Here we have extended the concept to different species, showing that genes with correlated expression are more likely to encode proteins, which directly or indirectly participate in host–parasite interaction."
+*   Computational approaches for prediction of pathogen-host protein-protein interactions
+    * "Molecular interactions between pathogens and their hosts are the key parts of the infection mechanisms." ...
+"The computational methods primarily utilize sequence information, protein structure and known interactions.
+Classic machine learning techniques are used when there are sufficient known interactions to be used as training data.
+On the opposite case, transfer and multitask learning methods are preferred.
+Here, we present an overview of these computational approaches for predicting PHI systems, discussing their weakness and abilities, with future directions."

+Ecological interactions and the Netflix problem